- Must be enrolled as a full-time student in an undergraduate program or completing the final year of a fifth-year Master’s program.

 - Ensure that University policies and procedures relevant to maintaining a safe and welcoming community are uniformly addressed.
 Resident Advisors will identify and refer concerns that are too severe or beyond the scope of Resident Staff.

 - Support the academic mission of the University through fostering a residential community conducive to academic success, engagement with association dean (if applicable), and referring students to resources.

-Remuneration:* A furnished room rent-free during the appointed term and Resident Staff Meal Plan (100 meals per semester and $140 plus dollars per semester – total of $280 plus dollars per year).
+Remuneration:* A furnished room rent-free during the appointed term and a partial Resident Staff Meal Plan (100 meals per semester and $140 plus dollars per semester – total of $280 plus dollars per year).